 Why is it Called Eggs in Purgatory?

-The catchy name refers both to the appearance and flavor of the eggs.
-The amorphous egg white encircling the yolks is said to evoke the souls of those in Purgatory.
+Eggs in Purgatory gets its name from the amorphous egg white surrounding the yolks, said to evoke the souls of those in Purgatory.
 The red, spicy sauce represents the flames by which those doomed souls are surrounded.
-A somber take on such a delicious dish, and one that brings to mind other creatively titled spicy Italian dishes like “Assassin’s Pasta” and “Angry Penne.”

-Whereas, in Abruzzo, the region my family is from, we add diced sweet pepper to punch up the flavor.
+Whereas in Abruzzo, the region my family is from, we add diced sweet pepper to punch up the flavor.
 So, of course, I’ve included this addition to carry out my family’s delicious traditions.
 Plus, it adds a nice pop of sweetness.

-• Eggs: Eggs are the shining stars of this recipe.
+- Eggs: Eggs are the shining stars of this recipe.
 Large eggs will be the most luxurious, but if you have small eggs they will work too.
-Keep an eye on smaller eggs, you will likely need to reduce the cook time so they simmer to soft-poached.
+Keep an eye on smaller eggs; you will likely need to reduce the cook time so they simmer to soft-poached.

 How to Make Eggs in Purgatory